-RITUAL ARTISTIC FOODS IN ITALYFROM HOMO ERECTUS TO HOMO SAPIENS SAPIENS
+RITUAL ARTISTIC FOOD IN ITALYFROM HOMO ERECTUS TO HOMO SAPIENS SAPIENS

 Homo erectus had two rituals.
-The first enough shared of cannibalism, consisting in the extraction of the brain of the dead relative, eated " in order to acquire its virtues".
-The other ritual consisted in the conservation of the lacerated jaw, and this is deduced from the several found jaws, and from the still existing use in the ethnography of Homo sapiens sapiens.
-The corpse, probably, came dispersed as it happens still today near some primitives..
+A fairly shared one of cannibalism, consisting in the extraction of the brain of the dead relative, which was eaten "to acquire its virtues"".
+The other ritual consisted in the conservation of the decorticated jaw, and this is deduced from the several found jaws, and from the use still existing in the ethnography of Homo sapiens sapiens.
+The corpse, probably, was dispersed as it happens still today near some primitives.

 Fig.1) HOMO ERECTUS OF VESIMA Sculpture in green stone.
-Height cm.9 Lower Paleolithic (found at.
-Vesima, Genoa, Italy) ( see Museo delle Origini dell'Uomo, Genova)
+Height cm.9 Lower Paleolithic (found in locality Vesima, Genoa, Italy) ( see virtual Museum of the Origins of Man)

 Fig.2) HOMO ERECTUS